Equivariant vector bundles over quantum spheres: Introduction

-In order to implement this programme, one should decompose $V\tp M$ into a direct sum of highest weight modules, and describe the summands.
-The first problem is discussed in our previous paper \cite{M0}, where we formulate a criterion for complete reducibility of $V\tp M$ in terms of extremal twist.
-Here we apply that criterion to the base module of quantum sphere and prove complete reducibility for its tensor product with all $V$ at generic $q$.
-To answer the second question, we define pseudo-parabolic Verma modules that generalize parabolic Verma modules for Levi subalgebras.
-We prove that all highest weight submodules in $V\tp M$ are pseudo-parabolic.
+One possible realization of $\C_q[\Sbb^{2n}]$ represents it by linear operators on a special highest weight $U_q(\g)$-module $M$, which we call base module \cite{M2}.
+To construct an equivariant projective $\C_q[\Sbb^{2n}]$-module, one should find an invariant idempotent $\hat P$ in the algebra $\End(V)\tp \C_q[\Sbb^{2n}]$ for some finite-dimensional $U_q(\g)$-module $V$.
+Such an idempotent projects $V\tp M$ onto a direct summand submodule and therefore can be obtained from an irreducible decomposition of $V\tp M$, privided certain technical conditions are fulfilled.
+In the case of Levi $\k$, submodules of highest weight in $V\tp M$ are parabolically induced from irreducible $U_q(\k)$-submodules in $V$, which in the classical limit turn to the fibers over the initial point.
+Inspite of no $U_q(\k)\subset U_q(\g)$ for non-Levi $\k$, one still may expect that the classical irreducible $\k$-submodules in $V$ parameterize $U_q(\g)$-submodules of highest weight in $V\tp M$ as in the Levi case.

-This way we find that irreducible submodules in $V\tp M$ are parameterized by irreducible $\k$-submodules in $V$, in full analogy with the case of Levi $\k$.
-This "dynamical Frobenius reciprocity" leads to a conjecture that there should be a quantum stabilizer subalgebra (likely not a Hopf one) $U_q(\k)\subset U_q(\g)$ underlying the restriction.
+Thus the problem is to decompose $V\tp M$ into a direct sum of highest weight modules, and describe the irreducible summands.
+The first question is discussed in general in \cite{M3}, where a criterion for complete reducibility of $V\tp M$ is formulated in terms of a canonical contravariant form on $V\tp M$.
+This form is the product of unique, up to a scalar, contravariant forms on $V$ and $M$.
+Then $V\tp M$ is completely reducible if and only if the restriction of the canonical form to the span of singular vectors in $V\tp M$ is non-degenerate.
+We apply this criterion to the base module $M$ and all finite-dimensional modules $V$ and prove complete reducibility of $V\tp M$ for all $q$ not a root of unity.
+To answer the second question, we define pseudo-parabolic modules that generalize parabolic modules for Levi subalgebras.
+We prove that all highest weight submodules in $V\tp M$ are pseudo-parabolic, at generic $q$.